eypsilon/browser-reload/README.md

             // srch_title='local-dev-many-title'    // (string)            :: default 'local-dev-many-title'

             // # set custom Browser names to search for
+            // # to get the Name of a window, run "xprop | grep WM_CLASS"
+            // # and click the window of interest
             // srch_browser[]=Navigator
             // srch_browser[]=Google-chrome
             // srch_browser[]=Opera